 Matlab will be used as a tool for this project to reconstruct RF waveforms and simulate the proposed system by producing an estimate for the Angle of Arrival (AOA).
 Matlab software can be installed and utilized on the Raspberry Pi 3.
 A Matlab simulation from multiple signal generators (acting as separate antennas) will be used to verify the feasibility and correct functionality of the proposed solution.
 The proposed reconstruction is shown in Figure 8, in which the Raspberry Pi 3 reconstructs a sinusoid from one antenna at a time, while using the predicted continuation of signals at other antennas for phase difference comparisons.

 In addition, Matlab simulations will follow the modular design principle that helps us build and organize the project as a whole.
 For RF waveform reconstruction, a signal generator will be created to simulate the RF waveforms at a certain sampling rate.
-We will consult with Dr. Kan to determine a high enough sampling rate such that the reconstructed RF waveforms are close to continuous as possible and are of the form Asin(ωt + φ).
-The phase differences for each of the reconstructed waveform will be calculated along with phase disambiguation.
-The signals will then be used for future AOA calculation.
+We will consult with Dr. Kan to determine a high enough sampling rate such that the reconstructed RF waveforms are as close to continuous as possible and are of the form Asin(ωt + φ).
+The phase differences for each paired comparison of the reconstructed waveforms will be calculated along with their phase disambiguation solutions.
+The signals will then be used for future AOA calculations.
 We will consult with Dr. Kan and hopefully, can adapt some of his existing simulation models for direction finding verification.